Bl4ky113/Coursera_wep_apps_php/notes.md

 while is pretty normal. do-while exists, ew.
 Normal C for loop style.
 The only new thing is the $ in the variables.

+### Arrays
+$foo = array("bar", "foo", "fee");
+echo $foo[0];

+### Maps
+$foo = array(
+    "key" => "foo",
+    "key2" => "foo2"
+)
+echo $foo["key"];

+With nested arrays and maps, just declare that one of it's values is an array or a map.
+Some array functions are Functional-Programming style, not OOP methods.
+Theese are just the normal functions that you would expect, although there's some maps with key related functionality variants.

+## $\_GET, $\_POST, $\_SESSION

+Theese special variables are a way to handle the http requests.
+Mainly web ones.
+By their names you can guess what's their propourse.
+They also are maps, so in order to get anything you have to use a key.

+## Functions

+Just like the general C stuff, just the $ sign for paramters.
+But there's a way to get paramters by reference, like in C++.
+By adding a & before the paramter -> &$param\_by\_ref.

+## Var scope

+Generally variables are only available as somewhat global, in the root of the file, but theese are not available in function scopes.

+You can add a global keyword before defining, but not setting, a variable.
+This will only work on variables that were defined outside the current scope and, of course, affect them.
+So better be careful of chaching the code with this stuff.

+$bar = 0;

+function foo () {
+    global $bar;
+    $bar = 100;
+}

+## Include and Require

+Both are ways to link and use php files inside php files.
+Include will retrieve the file and add it to the HTML or the general context.
+Require will retrieve the fille and do the same, but if the file isn't available, it'll die and destroy everything.

+There's \_once for each function, so if the file was already included or required, or just added, then it wont, since it only has to do it once.

+## Zrok and NGrok

+Nwo we have to install a firewall bypasseer so the autograder can evaluate our work.
+But there's a problem.
+NGrok is a propetary software tool, and that sucks.
+So I'm going to use Zrok, which does the same thing, it shares files, ports or anything publicly by a temporal url in their dns.